Spain (Kingdom of Spain)

 1. Fire Mountains (Montañas del Fuego) – Timanfaya National Park

-If you are ariving by car, there is a huge car parking where you can leave your car.
+If you are ariving by car, there is a huge car parking near the entrance.
 From there you’ll be traveling by coach exploring the park area.
 I would advise to take some snacks and water, as the park restaurant is slightly overpriced.

-3. Volcan El Cuervo – Lunar landscape!
+3. Hiking Volcan El Cuervo – the lunar landscape!

 Volcan El Cuervo on background steppe

 Easily accessible from a small town Mancha Blanca, located near Tinajo.
 There are many signs on the road so you shouldn’t have problems finding a parking place – your starting point.
 It takes about 50 minutes to get to the top of the caldera from the parking place.
-Unless you want to climb the highest rim of the caldera, which might be even another 30 min.
+Unless you want to climb the highest rim of the caldera, it’s another 30 min.
 The route takes you through dramatic lava fields, it gets a little steep at the bottom of the volcano but there was lots of people hiking with kids, so I would say it’s doable and accessible for everyone.
 The caldera is perhaps not the highest but definitely the widest in Lanzarote.

 sheep at Caldera Blanca